neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 the WAL redo mode.
 Some PostgreSQL changes are needed in the compute node, while others are just for the WAL redo process.

-In addition to core PostgreSQL changes, there is a Neon extension in contrib/neon, to hook into the smgr interface.
-Once all the core changes have been submitted to upstream or eliminated some other way, the extension could live outside the postgres repository and build against vanilla PostgreSQL.
+In addition to core PostgreSQL changes, there is a Neon extension in the pgxn/neon directory that hooks into the smgr interface, and rmgr extension in pgxn/neon_rmgr.
+The extensions are loaded into the Postgres processes with shared_preload_libraries.
+Most of the Neon-specific code is in the extensions, and for any new features, that is preferred over modifying core PostgreSQL code.

 Below is a list of all the PostgreSQL source code changes, categorized into changes needed for compute, and changes needed for the WAL redo process:

 # Changes for Compute node

+## Prefetching

+There are changes in many places to perform prefetching, for example for sequential scans.
+Neon doesn't benefit from OS readahead, and the latency to pageservers is quite high compared to local disk, so prefetching is critical for performance, also for sequential scans.

+### How to get rid of the patch

+Upcoming "streaming read" work in v17 might simplify this.
+And async I/O work in v18 will hopefully do more.

 ## Add t_cid to heap WAL records